rebremer/eventhubs-kafka-to-asa/README.md

 ![ASA job - read/write data](./images/ASA_job_readwrite_data.png)

-## Alternative Consumer - Fabric Streaming
+## Alternative Consumer - Fabric eventstreams

 Event Hubs integrate well in Microsoft Fabric.
 Data can be fetched in parallel from Event Hubs using Fabric streaming to do more advanced analytics.
 See this documentation how Event Hubs can be added to Fabric Streaming: https://learn.microsoft.com/en-us/fabric/real-time-intelligence/event-streams/overview?tabs=enhancedcapabilities